Free Tips to Stop Dog Resource Guarding Problems

 Published Date: July 10, 2018

-For this Omaha dog training session we taught 3 year-old Golden Retriever Walter to respect personal space and stop resource guarding bones and food.
+For this Omaha dog training session we taught 3 year-old Golden Retriever Walter to respect personal space and stop dog resource guarding habits.
+Especially when it comes to bones, food and toys.

 Walter started things off by showing me several unwanted behaviors before we even got a chance to sit down.
 He was all in my business, literally nosing into my crotch, butt and bag as he bounced around us.

-Since the family will be welcoming their first baby in a few months, I spent some time showing the guardians how to claim their personal space as well as to stop petting him when he climbed on top of them or nudged them for attention.
+Since the family will welcome their first baby in a few months, I spent time showing the parents how to claim their space.
+I also taught them to stop petting their pet when he climbed on them or nudged them for attention.

 I promised the guardians to include a link to a dog behavior column I did on welcoming a new baby into a home with dogs as well as how to teach a dog to stay until released.